data-gymnasia/courses/content/intro-statistics/content.md

 An **estimator** $\widehat{\theta}$ is a random variable which is a function of $n$ i.i.d.\ random variables.
 :::

 For example, the random variable $X_1 + \cdots + X_n$ is an estimator, if $X_1, \ldots, X_n$ are independent and identically distributed.
 Let's develop a general approach for defining estimators.
-We begin by observing a large independent sample from a distribution gives us direct information information about the CDF of the distribution.
+We begin by observing a large independent sample from a distribution gives us direct information about the CDF of the distribution.

 ::: .example
 **Example**